Constitution of the Mental Health Lawyers Association

 (b) Any lawyer who is not eligible for Full membership but who subscribes to the Objects of the Association may, subject to paragraph 5.2, be made an Associate member by the Committee.

-5.4 The Secretary shall maintain a full register of members and shall so far as possible maintain a register of active representatives of members.
+5.4 The Secretary shall maintain a full register of members.

 5.5 The annual subscription of each member other than an Honorary member shall be either the current subscription or such other sums as shall be specified by the Committee on the recommendation of the Treasurer and notified to members at the Annual General Meeting.
 A “member firm” is a firm which has obtained Association membership for those members of the firm (as defined in paragraph 4.12) who are eligible.